eclipse-kura/kura/_posts/intro/2014-02-01-raspberry-pi-quick-start.md

 ## Direct Connection of the Raspberry Pi to the Computer

-If you don't use Raspberry Pi with a monitor and keyvbord, you can direct connection of the Raspberry Pi to the Computer.
+If you don't use Raspberry Pi with a monitor and keyvboard, you can direct connection of the Raspberry Pi to the Computer.

 {% include alerts.html message="This solution is for Raspian Jessie and later version (8+)" %}